 Answer: No. Please check the learning outcomes above.
 See Commercial Boards Policy.

 Can I use the satshakit/fabduino/raspberry pi for my final project?

-Answer: You have to design your own board(s).
-You can use it to program your own input/output devices.
+Answer: During Fab Academy You have to show mastery of design your own board(s).
 Fabricating an unmodified board is considered as electronics production but does not count towards any design skill.
-You can only use a Raspberry Pi instead of a laptop.
+You can use a Raspberry Pi as a replacement of a laptop.
 See Commercial Boards Policy.

 My final projects electronics is a tangle of wires but it works.
 So I guess this is it.

 Answer: No. Your final project must show integration of the skills beyond early stage prototyping.
 That includes arranging the wiring, use of connectors, etc.